Michellikar/Michellikar/README.md

 - 👋 Hi, I’m @Michellikar
-- 👀 I’m interested in software development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any data project
-- 📫 How to reach me ...
+- 📫 reach me at @michel.likar24@gmail.com

 <!---
 Michellikar/Michellikar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.